data-as-code/docs/docs/index.md

   <img src="img/motto.png" alt="drawing" width="450"/>
 </div>

-Data as Code (DaC) is a paradigm of distributing versioned data as versioned code.
+Data as Code (DaC) is a paradigm of distributing versioned data as code.
+Think of it as treating your data with the same care and precision as your software.

 !!! warning "Disclaimer"

-    Currently the focus is on tabular and batch data, and Python code only.
+    At the moment, we're focusing on tabular and batch data, with Python as the primary language.

-    Future extensions may be possible, depending on the community interest.
+    But who knows?
+With enough community interest, we might expand to other areas in the future!

 ## Consumer - Data Scientist

 ??? info "Follow along"

-    The code snippets below can be executed on your machine too!
-You just need to configure `pip` to point to the pypi registry where we stored the example DaC package.
-You can do this by running
+    Want to try the examples below on your own machine?
+It's easy!
+Just configure `pip` to point to the PyPI registry where the example DaC package is stored.
+Run this command:

     ```shell
     ❯ export PIP_EXTRA_INDEX_URL=https://gitlab.com/api/v4/projects/43746775/packages/pypi/simple
     ```

-    Of course don't forget to create an isolated environment before using `pip` to install the package:
+    And don't forget to create an isolated environment before installing the package:

     ```shell
     ❯ python -m venv venv && . venv/bin/activate
     ```

-Say that the Data Engineers prepared the DaC `dac-example-energy` for you.
-Install it with
+Imagine the Data Engineers have prepared a DaC package called `dac-example-energy` just for you.
+Install it like this:

 ```shell
 ❯ python -m pip install dac-example-energy